10 BEST Places to Live in Jamaica (Updated 2023)

 Staying Safe in Jamaica

 Unfortunately, Jamaica isn’t known as a particularly safe country.
-In fact, this island nation actually has one of the highest murder rates in the world – and tourists are sometimes the victim.
+In fact, this island nation actually has one of the highest murder rates in the world – but tourists are rarely the victims.
+As long as you stay on the beaten path and stay cautious, you should be fine.

 “Jamaica’s capital is a mountain-ringed metropolis with all the art, music, creativity and culture you could ask for.“